How to run a sustainable film production

 A recent sustainability study led by BFI and BAFTA albert found that a typical tentpole film production (a film with a budget of over US$70m) generates 2,840 tonnes of carbon emissions.
 An average filming day equates to more than one person's annual carbon footprint!

-In this guide, we showcase how film productions can implement more sustainable practices, plus highlight inspiring examples of businesses innovating in this space.
+In this guide, we showcase how film productions can implement more sustainable practices, plus highlight inspiring examples of sustainable film industry innovations.

 Contents